Information about this medicine

 What are the most important things you need to know about your medicines?

 Make sure you know about each of the medicines you take.
 This includes why you take it, how to take it, what you can expect while you're taking it, and any warnings about the medicine.

 The information provided here is general.
 So be sure to read the information that came with your medicine.
 If you have any questions or concerns, talk to your pharmacist or doctor.

-Here are some examples of antidepressants.
+Here are some examples of anticoagulants.
 For each item in the list, the generic name is first, followed by any brand names.

-This is not a complete list of antidepressants.
+This is not a complete list of anticoagulants.